susannaha8/DraftGRiDDocs/README.md

 #### index.rst

-Since GRiD is made up of multiple files and folders, after the line `:caption: Contents:`, on a new line, add the word `modules`.
+Since GRiD is made up of multiple files and folders, after the line `:caption: Contents:`, in /docs/source/index.rst, on a new line, add the word `modules`.
 This makes sure that Sphinx creates a modules.rst file and includes all the folders and files in the codebase.

 <img src="/modules.png" alt="index.rst file after edits" style="height: 300px;"/>